prentiss04/RPD_Accident_ML/Preprocessing_ML.md

         * The DNN achieved similar performance scores to the DTC but with slightly lower accuracy (75% vs 81%) with similar precision and recall scores.
         * Ultimately, with more experience, data feature improvements and more knowledge around model parameter choice we expect that a DNN model will exceed DTC performance.
 In the end, a model needs to do a better job predicting the most severe accidents to be viable.

-## Description of how model was trained (or retrained, if they are using an
+## Description of how model was trained (or retrained, if they are using anexisting model)
-existing model)
     * After the data was scaled, data was trained using sklearn.preprocessing.
 In an effort to remain consistent, data was not retrained through the different model development.
     * With the exception of the Oversampling instance, all models used the same training and test sets.
     * In the Oversampling case, the original training set was resampled to create an equal-sized case for all four severity levels.